1. The Triune God

 3. The Son, the Lord Jesus Christ

-We believe in Jesus who is the only begotten Son of God.
-We believe in His deity (John 1:1-2), His virgin birth (Isa 7:14, Matt 1:23, Luke 1:34-35), His sinless life (Heb 4:15, 7:26), His miracles (John 2:11), His vicarious and atoning death (1 Cor 15:3, Eph 1:7, Heb 2:9), His resurrection (John 11:25, 1 Cor 15:4), His ascension to the right hand of the Father (Mark 16:19), His exaltation as our High Priest, our Intercessor and our Advocate (Acts 1:9-10, Heb 9:24, Ro 8:34, 1 John 2:1-2), His Lordship (Ro 10:9, 1 Cor 1:9, 8:6), His power and authority to forgive sins and give everlasting life, His faithfulness to be with His own (Heb 13:5b), His personal return to earth in power and glory to establish His kingdom (Acts 1:11, Rev 19:11-16), and His promise of complete restoration of all things (Rev 21:5).
-And we firmly believe that Jesus is our only true Hope (Heb 6:19)!
+We believe in His deity (John 1:1-2), His virgin birth (Isa 7:14, Matt 1:23, Luke 1:34-35), His sinless life (Heb 4:15, 7:26), His miracles (John 2:11), His substitutionary and atoning death (Titus 2:14, 1 Cor 15:3, Eph 1:7, Heb 2:9), His resurrection (John 11:25, 1 Cor 15:4), His ascension to the right hand of the Father (Mark 16:19), and His exaltation as our High Priest (Heb 10:21).

 4. The Holy Spirit

 We believe that the Holy Spirit, the Third Person of the Trinity, convicts the world of sin, righteousness, and judgment.
-He is the Divine Agent in regeneration, who baptizes believers into the body of Christ, and who indwells and seals them unto the day of redemption.
+He is the Divine Agent in regeneration, who baptizes believers into the body of Christ and who indwells and seals them unto the day of redemption.
 He is also the Divine Teacher who enables believers to understand the Scriptures and to walk in obedience to God and His word (John 16:8-11, 2 Cor 3:6, 1 Cor 12:12-14, Ro 8:9, Eph 5:18).

 5. The Authority and Inerrancy of the Bible